Patrons With Disabilities

 FOR PEOPLE WHO ARE DEAF OR HARD OF HEARING

-ASL Interpreted Performances – Please visit the Access Center for a daily schedule of interpreted performances.
+The Festival provides ASL interpretation for performances on an as-requested basis.
+Please visit the Access Center during the Festival for a daily schedule of interpreted performances.

-If you have any specific requests, we respectfully ask that you submit them by Friday, April 1, 2016, at the latest.
+To request that a specific show or shows be interpreted, please submit a request to firstname.lastname@example.org by April 1, 2019.
 In order to provide the best service possible, our interpreters must have time to prepare.
-Requests submitted after the deadline or at the Festival will be honored to the best of our ability.
+Requests submitted after the deadline or at the Festival will be accommodated to the very best of our ability.